LVYOUyw/youlyu/index.md

 - **Face-Based Authentication Using Computational Secure Sketch**
   mingming Jiang, Shengli Liu, You Lyu, and Yu Zhou
-  _Transactions on Mobile Computing_ (2023)
+  _IEEE Transactions on Mobile Computing_ (TMC 2023)

 ## Academic Service

 I have served as an external reviewer for several cryptography conferences.

 - Conference external reviewer:
-  EUROCRYPT, ASIACRYPT, ACISP, ProvSec.
+  EUROCRYPT, ASIACRYPT, ProvSec.

 Last updated: May 2024